-It may not look as pretty as factory-made soap, but it gets the job done.
+It may not look as pretty as factory-made soap, but it does the job.
 You even get to reuse the ashes from your wood stove, meaning less waste.
 Read how to make soap from wood ash.

 30. Compost Toilet

-When the plumbing is down and you can’t use an outdoor privy (such as during flooding), a compost toilet will save you from a bad situation.
-Because it separates pee and poo, waste is easier to deal with and not as messy.
+When the plumbing is down, and you can’t use an outdoor privy (such as during flooding), a compost toilet will save you from a bad situation.
+Because it separates pee and poo, waste is easier to deal with and less messy.
 Read about DIY composting toilets.

 31. Tick Removal Tools

-Ticks carry numerous diseases which can do a number on your health (I’ve had Lyme disease so can testify to how much it sucks!).
+Ticks carry numerous diseases, which can affect your health (I’ve had Lyme disease, so I can testify to how much it sucks!).
 You’ll need a tool to remove a tick without getting its stomach contents in your body.
 See some cool DIY tick removal tools you can make here.

 32. Hand Washing Station